geeekho/geeekho/README.md

-# Hi, I'Wajdi Sadouki 👨‍💻
+# Hi, I'm Wajdi Sadouki 👨‍💻

 A Full Stack Javascript Software Developer and Mobile Development enthusiast.
 I am passionate about technologies and love to learn new things.